getopenmono/monodocs/articles/c-program-guide-cpp.md

 Allow me to start off with a ultra brief history lesson in C++.
 Back in the days it started its life as an extension to C. This means you still have access to all of C from C++.
 Originally C++ was named *C with Classes*, later the named was changed to C++.
 The name comes from the *increment by one* operator in C: `++`.
 The symbolism is to indicate that C++ is C incremented or enhanced.

-C++ introduces a set of new language constructs on top of C, and also tighens some *type casting* rules that are looser in C.
+C++ introduces a set of new language constructs on top of C, and also tightens some *type casting* rules that are looser in C.

 In this article we will examine the following C++ features: